 Managing the publication of scientific papers and the protection of IP rights can be a challenging task, although possible as it is done by most institutions of excellence.
 At NOVA the decision process about the protection of the disclosed research results (an invention, creation or work) can take a maximum of 75 days (see article 12 of the IP Policy) - typically it takes less than 2 months.
 You will then be informed about the possibility of publication of such results or if we should go ahead with the patent filing process.
-In case of a Provisional Patent Application (PPA), the University strongly discourages the publishing of the invention in a scientific paper.
+Once filed, you can normally proceed with publications.
+There is one exception, however - in case of a Provisional Patent Application (PPA), the University strongly discourages the publishing of the invention in a scientific paper.
 Since the PPA is not definitive, any new material that is included in the scientific paper may compromise the novelty or inventive step of the definitive application.
 Additionally, one of the greatest advantages of the PPA is to have a first examination to check if the invention is considered novel and inventive.
 Sometimes PPA's are withdrawn and filed again with more data that will strengthen the patent application.
 If you published immediately after the PPA filing you do not have any more options to improve the patent document.